-Dental care is in Marple and provides NHS and private dental care and treatment for adults and children.
-Services include orthodontics and dental implants.
+Thornhill Dental Surgery is in Dewsbury and provides NHS and private dental care and treatment for adults and children.

 There is step free access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces are available near the practice.
+The practice has a large car park including dedicated parking for disabled people.
+The practice has made reasonable adjustments to support patients with access requirements.

-The dental team includes 2 dentists, 1 Consultant Oral & Maxillofacial Surgeon, 1 Specialist Orthodontist (who provides remote advice and support), 1 qualified dental nurse, 2 trainee dental nurses, 1 dental hygienist, 1 dental therapist and 1 receptionist.
-The practice has 2 treatment rooms.
+The dental team includes 7 dentists, 15 dental nurses (three are also treatment co-ordinators and 2 are trainee dental nurses), 1 dental hygienist, 3 dental therapists, 3 practice managers and 4 receptionists.
+The practice has 8 treatment rooms.

-During the inspection we spoke with 1 dentist, 1 dental nurse and 1 dental therapist.
+During the inspection we spoke with 2 dentists, 2 dental nurses, 1 dental therapist, 2 receptionists and the 3 practice managers.
 We looked at practice policies, procedures and other records to assess how the service is managed.